Teacher Hand Blessing

 DRE: May your classes be a joy.
 (Congregation repeats)

-DRE: May they be fulfilling spiritually, (Congregation repeats)
+DRE: May they be spiritually fulfilling, (Congregation repeats)

 DRE: May they be places of growth.
 (Congregation repeats)